resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Answer: A**

 The support site is well worth exploring.
-But we are not going to do it now.
-Remember, you now know where to go when you want to find helpful documentation.

 -- *Slide* --

 ### Can you find the NeCTAR training site?

-Is it:
+Is its URL:

 1. https://dashboard.rc.nectar.org.au
 1. https://support.nectar.org.au